The Ultimate Guide to Improving Freemium Conversion Rate for SaaS Companies

 That’s the key question that we tackle in our ultimate guide.

-However, before we dive into different techniques you can use to drive conversions and analyze some successful examples, we look at the upsides and downsides of using the freemium model along with some useful benchmarks.
+However, before we dive into different techniques you can use to drive conversions and analyze some successful examples, we will look at the upsides and downsides of using the freemium model along with some useful benchmarks.

 What is the freemium model?